ifly7charlie/ognrange/README.md

 ## Viewing Data

-You can see this project running at https://ognrange.onglide.com
+You can see this project running at https://ognrange.glidernet.org or https://ognrange.onglide.com

 ## Getting Started